Brokmerland: History

-In the course of the 13th century, the Brokmerland experienced its heyday.
-The construction of great churches was carried out during this time, of which the (formerly three-aisled) Marienhafe Church is the largest.
-At that time she was even the largest church in northwest Germany and even in 1462 Pope Pius II paid an indulgence for visiting the church, for donations towards furniture, as well as monetary donations for the preservation of the Church "curia beate Marie".
+In the 13th century, the Brokmerland experienced its heyday.
+The construction of great churches was carried out during this time, of which the formerly three-aisled Marienhafe Church is the largest.
+At the time, it was the largest church in northwest Germany.
+In 1462 Pope Pius II paid an indulgence for visiting the church, for donations towards furniture, and monetary donations for the preservation of the Church "curia beate Marie".
 The Bishop of Münster acknowledged the growing importance of the area in the middle of the 13th century by granting the church its own diocese.
 Previously, it had been assigned to the dean's office of Uttum and Hinte.
-In addition, the bishop built a castle in Fehnhusen in the parish of Engerhafe, later called the Oldeborg which formed the nucleus of the modern village.
+The bishop also built a castle in Fehnhusen in the parish of Engerhafe, later forming the nucleus of modern Oldeborg.

-The Frisian territories had a consulate constitution under which the consuls and judges were elected by the people for one year.
+The Frisian territories had a consulate constitution under which consuls and judges were elected by the people for one year.
 Political leadership and the judiciary were directly in the hands of the population.
-Every year, meetings were held by the representative of the seven Frisian maritime territories (Seelande).
+Every year, meetings were held by representatives from the Frisian Seven Sealands.
 The Upstalsboom from that period is still a popular meeting place today.
-The Brokmerland had its own jurisdiction and, in the Brokmerbrief, its own constitution as well.
+The Brokmerland had its own jurisdiction and a constitution, the Brokmerbrief.
 This document acts as the most detailed source of Frisian law from the territorial and judicial constitution in Brokmerland, whose law was based on the collective will of the people.

-At the end of the 13th century, Auricherland joined the Brokmerland and formed the fourth region in its territory.
+At the end of the 13th century, the Auricherland joined the Brokmerland and formed the fourth region in the territory.
 After the end of the reign of the tom Brok chieftains in 1450, the Auricherland separated again from Brokmerland.